Types (6)

 - To pay for any unpaid bills that turned into a lien against the property, caused by the tenant’s occupancy.

-- To cover the costs of re-renting the premises after the tenant’s breach of the contract.
-Includes fees paid to a licensed real estate broker for the purpose of re-renting the premises.
+- To cover the costs of re-renting the premises after the tenant’s breach of the contract, including fees paid to a licensed real estate broker.

 - To pay for the removal and storage of the tenant’s personal property after they had been evicted.